kwatts949/CurriculumVitae/README.md

 ## :trophy: Skills
 ### Communication

-I possess strong communication skills, with a proven ability to write high-quality technical reports and documentation.
-I am known for my ability to convey information clearly and concisely, and I am also an effective oral communicator, having studied multiple languages and worked with teams from diverse cultural backgrounds.
+I possess exceptional communication skills, including a proven ability to produce high-quality technical reports and documentation, as demonstrated in my Chemistry degree.
+While working at Thomson Reuters, I was also responsible for writing and updating highly technical process documentation, which required exceptional clarity and concision in my communication.
+I am known for my ability to clearly convey complex information.
+Additionally, I am an effective oral communicator, having studied multiple languages and worked with teams from diverse cultural backgrounds, including those with limited English proficiency.

 ### Problem-solving

-I'm a proven effective problem-solver.
-I live for the challenge of finding solutions where others can't.
-In my job at Ernst & Young, I indentified and helped implement changes we could make to the way new starters were inducted into our team to make them more productive quicker.
+I am an accomplished problem-solver who thrives on the challenge of finding solutions where others may struggle.
+My experience at Ernst & Young is a testament to this, as I was able to identify and implement changes to our team's new starter induction process, resulting in increased productivity.

+My time at Makers further honed my problem-solving skills by exposing me to a variety of coding challenges, where I learned the value of taking the time to thoughtfully diagram and plan solutions.
+I believe that my ability to take a step back and approach challenges methodically, rather than diving in impulsively, is what makes me an effective problem-solver.

 ### Accuracy & precision

 I am extremely detail-oriented and take great care to ensure that all of my work is accurate and precise.
 This is reflected in my Chemistry degree, where I have received perfect scores on several assignments.
-Furthermore, I have experience working with live data feeds, where precision and error-checking are crucial.
+Furthermore, I have experience working with live data feeds whilst at Thomson Reuters, where precision and error-checking are crucial.

+In addition, whilst working in Tax at Ernst & Young, I would often be assigned urgent work with a very tight timeframe as I was respected for my ability to produce very high quality work with minimal errors.

+I have been able to transfer these skills easily to coding, and have found that I am able to produce high quality, reliable and consistent code with minimal errors.
+Additionally, I have found that paying attention to accuracy and precision makes for more easily maintainable code that is easier to debug.

+### Teamwork

+I am a strong believer in the power of teamwork.
+In my experience, a dedicated team can always accomplish more than individuals alone.
+My time at Makers honed my team-playing skills and I found team projects to be particularly enjoyable.
+Through working with a diverse range of individuals, I was able to contribute my strengths and learn from others in areas where I am weaker.

+My experience in previous employment has been characterized by a strong emphasis on teamwork, both in local and remote settings.
+I have also had the opportunity to mentor and train new team members, leveraging my knowledge to enhance team efficiency and effectiveness.
+One notable experience was while working at Thomson Reuters, where the majority of projects were team-based.
+These included small teams of four working on specific exchange data as well as large, multi-national projects, where I collaborated with individuals from various countries.
+Through my contributions, I was able to make a significant impact and was recognized with an award for the success of the final project.

 ### Love of learning
-My quest in life is to learn something new every day and I am a huge advocate for education - I volunteer at my local secondary school, improving the quality of their resources to enrich the experience of students.
-I have an inherent desire to challenge myself and be better.
-This year, I've learnt to code and begun playing the piano - I'm excited to see what next year will bring!
+My quest in life is to learn something new every day and I am passionate about improving outcomes through learning - I volunteer at my local secondary school, improving the quality of their resources to enrich the experience of students.
+I also have an inherent desire to challenge myself and develop further.
+Last year, I learnt to code and begun playing the piano - so far this year, I've been extending my knowledge of REACT, I'm going to take a course in web development and plan on learning at least one new language!

 ## :school: Education